karan-modh-5/Kashword/README.md

 - **ASCII Art Logos and Progress Bar**: Enhance your experience with a stylish loading effect and visual progress indicators.
 - **Version Information**: Always know which version of Kashword you're using.

+## New Features (v1.9.3)

+- **Plaintext Prefix and Suffix**: Users can now specify a prefix and/or suffix to add before hashing, acting as a personalized salt to strengthen the hash against dictionary attacks and increase uniqueness.

+- **After-Hash Masking Prefix and Suffix**: You can define strings that will be inserted into the final Kashword output (after it’s hashed and masked), adding an additional security layer by disguising the original hashed password pattern.

+- **Clipboard Copy Support (Windows)**: On Windows, the Kashword is automatically copied to the clipboard, making it faster to paste without manual copying.
+This is done using native PowerShell clipboard commands, no extra modules needed.

+- **Reset Mode (-R)**:Useful when your device is remotely accessed or when clipboard syncing is enabled across devices.
+This mode copies only the clean hash (before the after-hash prefix and suffix are applied), reducing the risk of sensitive patterns leaking through synced clipboards.

 ---

 ## Conclusion